Professional Storytelling & Folklore

-And this month is the Tejas Storytelling Festival (www.tejasstorytellingfestival.com) in Denton Texas.
-I'll be leading a workshop entitled "Say wha...???"
-We'll talk about how storytellers use their voices and how listeners depend on understanding what they say.
-This was inspired by an elderly man here in Cordell Oklahoma, who commented--after attempting to enjoy a storytelling program--"My ears can't hear as fast as they talk!"
+In March, I was at the Tejas Storytelling Festival in Denton Texas.
+I performed at a workshop entitled "Say wha...???"
+We talked about how storytellers use their voices and how listeners depend on understanding what they say.
+This was inspired by an elderly man here in Cordell, Oklahoma, who commented--after attempting to enjoy a storytelling program--"My ears can't hear as fast as they talk!"

 And now, some background on me.